 10. Annual Security of Supply Assessment

-10.1 The system operator must prepare and make publicly available at least annually a security of supply assessment that contains detailed supply and demand modelling that—
+10.1 The system operator must prepare and publish at least annually a security of supply assessment that contains detailed supply and demand modelling that—

 (a) forecasts at least 5 years; and

 (b) enables interested parties to assess whether the energy security of supply standard and the capacity security of supply standard set out in clause 7.3(2) of the Code are likely to be met over that period.